 Eligibility and Application

-The Civilization in the Western Mediterranean in Barcelona (in Spanish) is open to University of Chicago undergraduate students only.
+The Barcelona: Civilization in the Western Mediterranean (in Spanish) program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

 This minimum prerequisite aside, applicants are strongly encouraged to take Spanish language courses beyond the second-year level; indeed most participants will have had one or more courses at the advanced level.
 In some cases, an offer of admission to this program is made contingent upon summer language work.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.

-To discuss the Barcelona: Civilization in the Western Mediterranean (in Spanish) program and the possibility of participating in it, please contact Dana Currier.
+To discuss the Barcelona: Civilization in the Western Mediterranean (in Spanish) program and the possibility of participating, please contact Dana Currier.